jaytimm/PubmedMTK/README.md

 -   Extraction of abstract-level metadata for (1) comparing citation trends historically and (2) investigating annotation-based topic structure within a set abstracts; and
--   Lastly, streamlining the creation of custom, abstract-based corpora for subsequent NLP tasks.
+-   Creation of custom corpora based on PubMed abstracts.

 ------------------------------------------------------------------------